At Index Exchange (Index), a Universal ID

 Publishers benefit from using a Universal ID provider because buyers are willing to bid higher when they have a notion of a user or device.
-As a result, publishers who use a Universal ID provider typically receive higher bids.
+As a result, Media Owners who use a Universal ID provider typically receive higher bids.

-Index supports two types of Universal IDs to help publishers and buyers better identify their users:
+Index supports two types of Universal IDs to help Media Owners and buyers better identify their users:

 Authenticated ID: A type of Universal ID that is based on user-level information such as an anonymized email address or phone number.
 This type of ID can associate a known user across multiple devices.